Chia-Network/chialisp-web/docs/doc1.md

 ```

 You may have noticed that the multiplication example above takes more than two parameters in the list.
-This is because many operators can take variable amounts of parameters.
+This is because many operators can take a variable number of parameters.
-`+` and `-` are commutative so the order of parameters does not matter.
+`+` and `*` are commutative so the order of parameters does not matter.
 For non-commutative operations, `(- (q 100) (q 30) (q 20) (q 5))` is equivalent to `(- (q 100) (+ (q 30) (q 20) (q 5)))`.
 Similarly, `(/ 120 5 4 2)` is equivalent to `(/ 120 (* 5 4 2))`.

-There is also internal support for negatives.
+There is also support for negative values.

 ```lisp
 $ brun '(- (q 5) (q 7))' '()'